Mayamariaruth/calima/README.md

 ### Scope

 The following is a prioritized list outlining the scope of the project.
-These priorities were determined considering the project's limited time frame and the key features essential for its aim.
+These priorities were determined considering the project's limited time frame and the key features essential for its aim (MVP).

 #### 1. Book Table form